 Sometimes vehicle accidents can occur whether or not someone is driving on a certain side and despite the speed limit or type of vehicle crash.
 Accidents can occur because of different distractions as well and it’s a contributing factor for 22% of car crashes throughout the world.

 One distraction is cell phone use and a reported statistic of 59% of Australians and 69% of Americans use cell phones while they are driving.
-However, besides texting, distracted accidents can occur because the driver was fatigued or they were too busy by looking at other crashes.
+However, besides texting, distracted driving accidents can occur because the driver was fatigued or they were too busy by looking at other crashes.

 Now how’s that on a perspective of unsafe driving?